akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 :::

 ::: info
-The `value` field expects a percentage.
+The `value` field requires a percentage.
 :::

 ### Family